cinnamonmadi/ecs/readme.md

 - **ecs::View view<T, ...typenames>()**

-    Returns an `ecs::View` containing all entities which have the components listed in template types list. `ecs::View` is an alias for `std::set<ecs::Entity>`.
+    Returns an `ecs::View` containing all entities which have the components listed in template types list. `ecs::View` is an alias for `std::vector<ecs::Entity>`.

     Views are how this ECS implementation handles systems.
 To create a system, just create a view and run your system's code over each of its members.
     ``` c++